 And she pronounced that women of one country will be ‘too tender’ toward those of another, ‘to allow our sons to be trained to injure theirs.’

 From the bosom of the devastated earth a voice goes up with our own.
 It says: Disarm, disarm!

 She concluded by asking for an international congress of women to promote peace.

 Mother’s Day for Peace

-Howe was influenced by another peace activist, Anna Reeves Jarvis, a West Virginia woman who organized Mother's Day Work Clubs before the Civil War.
-Women raised money for medicine and inspected bottled milk and food.
+Howe was influenced by another peace activist, Anna Reeves Jarvis, a West Virginia woman who organized Mother’s Day Work Clubs before the Civil War.
+Women in the clubs raised money for medicine and inspected bottled milk and food.
 They also hired helpers for families in which the mothers had tuberculosis.

 During the Civil War, the Mother’s Day Work Clubs declared their neutrality, cared for the wounded and fed and clothed soldiers on both sides of the conflict.

 After the Civil War, Jarvis staged a Mother’s Friendship Day at the courthouse in Pruntytown, W.Va., to bring together people who supported the Confederacy and people who supported the Union.

 Anna Reeves Jarvis died at 72 in Pennsylvania on May 9, 1905.
 Julia Ward Howe died five years later, at age 91 in Portsmouth, R.I., Four years after her death, President Woodrow Wilson declared Mother’s Day a national holiday.
 But not for peace.